The Therapeutic Milieu

-The Therapeutic Milieu is the distinctively nurse-created, nurse-led healing culture and atmosphere of a hospital ward, nursing unit or other nursing practice setting.
-The Therapeutic Milieu is more than an environment; it is a healing culture, rich in therapeutic inter-personal relationships and co-operative attentiveness to patients.
-Its physical features are soothing and provide for optimum safety and comfort for patients, nurses and all who enter the milieu.
+The Therapeutic Milieu dimension of the professional practice model (PPM) is the distinctive nurse-created, nurse-led healing and protective culture and atmosphere of a hospital ward, nursing unit or other nursing practice setting within which all healthcare professionals' and their assistants' practice takes place.
+The Therapeutic Milieu is more than an environment; it is a healing culture rich in therapeutic inter-personal relationships and co-operative attentiveness to patients; its physical features are as soothing as possible and arranged to provide optimum safety and comfort for patients, nurses and all who enter the milieu.

-Nurses who practice in a community and attend to people in their home can think of the therapeutic milieu and its concepts (which are also values) as qualities they take with them in themselves when they enter a persons' home or other community setting.
-To some extent the tone and quality of a therapeutic milieu is created by nurses' spiritual qualities as described in the previous Philosophy web pages; it is an expression of the spiritual in nursing as it is expressed in the attitudes and actions of nurses and their assistants.
+Nurses who practice in a community and attend to people in their home can think of the therapeutic milieu and its concepts as qualities they take with them in themselves when they enter a persons' home or other home setting.

-The creation of a therapeutic milieu, with its concepts, emerged prominently from the historical documents from which Careful Nursing was developed, thus it is one of the four dimensions of the professional practice model.
-In the following diagram of Careful Nursing the therapeutic milieu is shown in the cream coloured section which is emphasised.
+The creation of a Therapeutic Milieu, with its concepts, emerged prominently from the historical documents from which Careful Nursing was developed, thus it is one of the four dimensions of the PPM..
+In the following diagram of Careful Nursing the Therapeutic Milieu is shown in the cream coloured section which is emphasised.

 The purpose of the Therapeutic Milieu is four-fold:

-♦ to provide for patients' optimal safety and healing
+♦ provide for patients' optimal safety and healing

 ♦ provide nurses with a healing surrounding in which to practice, enabling them to care for themselves and help and support one another to practice together well

-♦ to engage and support everyone concerned with patients' care; patients' family and friends, other health professionals, and assistive personnel.
+♦ engage and support everyone concerned with patients' care; patients' family and friends, other health professionals, and assistive personnel.

 A long-established nursing responsibility